kethavathsundar/Automated-Vehicle-Count-and-Data-Export-Tool/README.md

 2. ou can download the vehicle data in either CSV or Excel format by clicking the respective download buttons.

 ## Video Processing Details
-The application uses YOLOv8 to detect vehicles in the video frames.
+-The application uses YOLOv8 to detect vehicles in the video frames.
-The SORT algorithm is used to track vehicles and maintain unique IDs for each detected vehicle.
+-The SORT algorithm is used to track vehicles and maintain unique IDs for each detected vehicle.
-A predefined line is set in the video, and when a vehicle crosses this line, it's counted and recorded.
+-A predefined line is set in the video, and when a vehicle crosses this line, it's counted and recorded.

 ##Project Structure
 ```